Hold Me, Thrill Me, Kiss Me, Kill Me: Critical reception

-Steve Baltin from Cash Box picked "Hold Me, Thrill Me, Kiss Me, Kill Me" as Pick of the Week, adding, "As a song, it s more electronical than anything they’ve done previously, but if one looks closely enough at their recent efforts, namely Zooropa, the transition follows a smooth path."
+Steve Baltin from Cash Box named "Hold Me, Thrill Me, Kiss Me, Kill Me" a Pick of the Week, adding, "As a song, it s more electronical than anything they’ve done previously, but if one looks closely enough at their recent efforts, namely Zooropa, the transition follows a smooth path."
 Pan-European magazine Music & Media wrote, "In the week Superman suffered dearly from his broken wings, his rival Batman enjoys his best tribute since Prince's attempt.
 Atypical U2 with strings and handclaps, The The and T-Rex blend."
-British magazine Music Week gave it a 4/5 score in their review, adding, "U2 fans are in for a treat with the first release from the Batman Forever soundtrack, a swirling rock affair with orchestral overtones."
+British magazine Music Week gave it a score of four out of five in their review, adding, "U2 fans are in for a treat with the first release from the Batman Forever soundtrack, a swirling rock affair with orchestral overtones."

+Keith Cameron from NME commented, "In which U2 donate a slice of half-hearted orchestral Bolan-boogie for the new Batman movie, thereby providing a perhaps inadvertent and certainly long-overdue explanation for all that MacPhisto nonsense: Bono was secretly auditioning for the part of Penguin."
+Smash Hits predicted that it would be a future hit, writing, "Not much of a prediction this, more like an absolute dead cert. [...]
+Not their catchiest tune but with real power and energy to make this a certain Top 3 hit."
 David Sinclair from The Times described the song as "a suitably gothic production."
 He explained, "Introduced by a deceptively languid riff, Bono's vocal slithers out of the speakers swathed in that sinister phrasing effect which he first deployed on Zoo Station.
-You don't know what you're doing, babe it must be art, he sneers while synthesizers, an orchestra and a big buzzy guitar sound create a dark, restless backdrop hovering somewhere between I am the Walrus and Children of the Revolution."
+You don't know what you're doing, babe it must be art, he sneers while synthesizers, an orchestra and a big buzzy guitar sound create a dark, restless backdrop hovering somewhere between 'I am the Walrus' and 'Children of the Revolution'."